top of page

 Mechanic working on diagnostics on laptop

-We're hear to help answer some common questions regarding the auto repair process.
+We're here to help answer some common questions regarding the auto repair process.
 If you have any other auto repair FAQs, please let us know and we will answer them and add it to this list!

-1. Why should I pay for diagnostics?
+1. Why should I pay for testing?

 Doing so will save you time, money and hassle.
 Say your vehicle is making a weird noise.
 Your brother, neighbor, and coworker give you three different possibilities – which is correct?
 Your wallet can’t afford to gamble with unnecessary repairs.
 Car problems are like medical problems; both require a professional to find a solution to a problem you can’t solve.